 G. de P. — Certainly they do, because it is the stream of consciousness which includes these evanescent phases called the "I am I" when alive, and when dead, "I was."
 Each life is like a pearl strung on a string — or, if you like, a bit of dirty coal.
 But everything that happens is a part of the stream of consciousness and therefore in a certain sense is deathless, indelible on the records of eternity.

-Student — May I ask a question about karma?
-It is a pity to leave that subject unfinished, I think.
-There is a very famous passage in Light on the Path that I have studied, that many of us have studied, very deeply; and it is in our other literature also, about not trying to make good karma.
+Student — There is a very famous passage in Light on the Path that I have studied, that many of us have studied, very deeply; and it is in our other literature also, about not trying to make good karma.
 The passage there says: "Don't try to make good karma, but try to become karmaless."
 I know that it is a phrase which is allegorical; but I would like some more information about that.
 It says: "Set the heart and mind on that which is above karma in a sense."
 We see the giant weed, looking for personality.

 You frequently hear the statement in the Oriental works: "To pass beyond the bonds of karma," here referring to human karma, rising out of the mire of mere physical existence, rising out of human consciousness to spiritual consciousness, where human karma no longer exists.
 But spiritual karma there exists.
 The teaching is from the standpoint of the human, you understand.
 And it is also a blind — true as far as it goes, but not containing all the truth.
 Is the answer responsive?